sgodwincs/lamda_calculus_formalizations/Prod1/README.md

 ## Next

 Up next will be implementing a variant with finite product types.
 I expect this could give me a significant amount of trouble.
-I may have to deal with permutations of list, sub-lists, etc. and it could get messy fast.
+I may have to deal with permutations of lists, sub-lists, etc. and it could get messy fast.